edelstone/bsa-interview-project/README.md

 ## Notable issues

 - Form is not accessible.
-- Mobile layout is functional, but could use work.
-- Dashboard settings allow for only one default country or audience, while the form permits unlimited.
+- Dashboard settings permit only one default country or audience, while the form permits unlimited.

 ## Resources